Maratyszcza/pthreadpool/README.md

 * C interface (C++-compatible).
 * Run on user-specified or auto-detected number of threads.
 * Work-stealing scheduling for efficient work balancing.
-* Can be used in Portable Native Client and Native Client environment.
+* Compatible with Linux, macOS, and Native Client environments.
-* Extensive unit tests based on **Google Test**.
+* Covered with unit tests and microbenchmarks.

 ## Example